QGIS: Fieldwork Data Collection

 • If you get a Message window popup, click Next

-• Give your project an appropriate title qgis_fieldwork
+• Give your project an appropriate title UQ_Fieldwork

-• Under Packaged Project Filename navigate to your outputs folder and create a new folder called UQ_Fieldwork, open that folder and click Save
+• Under Packaged Project Filename navigate to your UQ_Fieldwork folder and click Save

 • Click Create

-We now need to zip this folder and send it to our phone!
+We now need to zip the QField folder and send it to our phone!

-• Navigate to your Outputs folder, right click on the UQ_Fieldwork folder and compress it to a zip file.
+• Navigate to your Project folder, right click on the UQ_Fieldwork folder and compress it to a zip file.

 • Send this file to your phone via email, cloud, or using a cable.